lawnjelly/godot-lportal/INSTRUCTIONS.md

 Within your scene graph, you will be building all your rooms as children of the same spatial, which you can convert to an LRoomManager in the Godot IDE.
 To avoid problems it is best to make sure you only have rooms as children of the room manager.

 ### Rooms
-Rooms are simply spatials, whose children should be the mesh instances that are static (non-moving) within the room.
+Rooms are simply spatials, whose children should contain the mesh instances that are static (non-moving) within the room.
 The naming of the room spatial is crucial in order for it to be recognised.
 All rooms should start with 'room_'. e.g.:

 * room_kitchen